Many people in my age group are sick and tired of gardening and trying to maintain their yard.

 Move into a condo where all that is taken care of for you, but has no privacy?
 Or let the garden go to rack and ruin and look like a slum?

 You could pave the whole thing over…but wait a minute!
-There is another way you can still have a gorgeous garden, but with almost no care (unless you like getting out amongst the flowers and taking pictures of the interesting birds and insects you’ll see).
+There is another way you can still have a gorgeous garden, but with almost no care (unless you like getting out among the flowers and taking pictures of the interesting birds and insects you’ll see).

 What is this low maintenance landscaping solution, you ask?
 How about xeriscaping?
 This is a way of growing some of the most beautiful plants, with very little water.
 If saving water is important to you, investigate this new technique.